iodigital-com/io-technology/data/blog/az-204-cheatsheets/Implement-Azure-Security/Implement-Azure-Security-Cheatsheet.md

     --identities <USER ASSIGNED IDENTITY>
 ```

-# Azure App Configuration
+## Azure App Configuration

-Azure App Configuration encrypts sensitive information at rest using a 256-bit AES encryption key provided by Microsoft.
+Azure App Configuration encrypts sensitive information at rest using a _256-bit AES_ encryption key provided by Microsoft.

 `*`, `,`, and `\.` These characters are reserved

-Key values in App Configuration can **optionally** have a **label** attribut
+Key values in App Configuration can **optionally** have a **label** attribute

 ### Version key values